-Everything in this made up of atoms.
+Everything in this world is made up of atoms.
 In its final analysis, every object is a collection of these tiny particles.
-Yet by some strange miracle, when these atoms come together in certain proportions, they form the dazzling globe of the sun, and when the same atoms accumulate elsewhere different proportions they flow in cascades: in yet other places, they take the form of subtle breezes or object are widely different.
+Yet by some strange miracle, when these atoms come together in certain proportions, they form the dazzling globe of the sun, and when the same atoms accumulate elsewhere in different proportions they flow in cascades: in yet other places, they take the form of subtle breezes or are fashioned into fertile soil.
+All these things may be made up of the same atoms, but the nature and properties of each separate object are widely different.